MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Welcome message must not contain links to any app marketplace including Microsoft AppSource. [*Mandatory Fix*]

-* If your app has a complex configuration workflow that requires admin led installation, doesn't have an intuitive and readily available sign up flow, or requires users to complete configuration steps outside the Teams experience and return then the bot in such an app must send a proactive welcome message in a team or groupchat scope after installation. [*Mandatory Fix*]
+* If your app has a complex configuration workflow that requires admin led installation, doesn't have an intuitive and readily available sign up flow, or requires users to complete configuration steps outside the Teams experience and return then the bot in such an app must send a proactive welcome message in a team or group chat scope after installation. [*Mandatory Fix*]

 * If your bot sends a welcome message in the channel, it must not send it to users individually (this is considered spamming).
 The welcome message must also mention the person who added the bot. [*Suggested Fix*]

-* If your app doesn't have a complex configuration workflow, you can decide if you want the bot to send a proactive welcome message in the channel or groupchat scope after installation. [*Suggested Fix*]
+* If your app doesn't have a complex configuration workflow, you can decide if you want the bot to send a proactive welcome message in the channel or group chat scope after installation. [*Suggested Fix*]

 > [!TIP]
 > In welcome messages to individual users, a carousel tour can provide an effective overview of your bot and any other app features to encourage users to try bot commands.
 For example, **Create a task**.